selimslab/selimslab.github.io/_posts/notes/articles/phil/2020-7-29-flourishing.md

 Thus make a lot of "new" mistakes

-What's left is novel mistakes

 drug addiction, sugar, alcohol, cigarettes, smart phones, instagram, twitter, fb, netflix, gaming, binge watching, shopping, buying unnecessary stuff

 instant gratification,

 taking unnecessary deathly risks,

 Adultery

 Not caring for your health

 Not caring for body and mind

 Holding grudges

 Accumulating negative feelings

 carrying emotional baggage

 Not saying no

 not speaking your mind

 not asserting your thoughts and feelings

 debating with ignorant people

 debating with random people on the internet

 over thinking

 Under planning

-Over planning
-Under thinking
+Under doing

-Aristotle's sweet spot golden mean
+golden mean

-Wrath
-unnecessary excessive anger
+**Wrath**, unnecessary excessive anger

-sloth
-Believing you make no difference so doing nothing
+**Sloth**, believing you make no difference so doing nothing

-Pride
-Snobbishness
-belittling people

-Envy
+**Pride**, thinking you are better than others, for no good reason, snobbishness, belittling people

-Be content with what you havw
+**Envy**, Be content with what you have, want all, lose all

-lust
-Sex is not the answer to life's questions
+**Lust**, sex is not above your character, integrity, and its not the answer to life's questions

-Gluttony
-do not fear hunger
-Eat only when you hungry
+**Gluttony**, do not fear hunger, eat only when you hungry

-Greed
-graves have nothing in them
-you have nothing to lose
+**Greed**, graves have nothing in them, you have nothing to lose